The new 7Aug19 staff-supported version of LAMMPS runs on CPUs and the newer rtx2080 GPUs (NVIDIA):

 Installed YES: package SHOCK

-Installed YES: package SNAP
+Installed YES: package SPH

 Installed YES: package SPIN